 Tread carefully with moving forward in these relationships.
 You may need to move the person to an outer circle—not as close and not as privy to your thoughts and to your vulnerability.
 Not as close to your heart.

-Here is a checklist for your mind to determine how near or far you want someone in your circles.
 Remember that it is a good thing to take relationships slowly—that goes for co-worker relationships, friendships, and romantic relationships.
 People have so many different sides to them and it’s much easier to bring people into your inner circles rather than push people from inner circles to outer ones.
 People get hurt and confused and not all decisions can be explained.
 Honesty with others is not always the best policy.
 But self-care is.

-This checklist is not only great for deciding where to put people on your circles, but also in managing your expectations of others.
+BRAKES is not only great for deciding where to put people on your circles, but also in managing your expectations of others.
 If you know that someone is not great in the Vault area, you’re going to be careful what you share about yourself with them.

-If they have a weakness in the Reliability area—they say that they’ll be somewhere at a certain time and they never are, then know that.
+If they have a weakness in the RESPONSIBILITY area—they say that they’ll be somewhere at a certain time and they never are, then know that.
 If you want to meet them for a lunch date, figure out how to do it without expecting them to be on time.
 Choose when you’ll show up and what you’ll do if they’re late.
 Or better yet, speak to them about how you feel when they show up late repeatedly.
 You can tell them that it feels disrespectful to your time and energy, and that it damages the trust you have in the relationship.
 Take note of how they respond and then decide where you want them on your circles.